The Early Signs Of Skin Cancer?

 I didn’t either, but as member after member of my family has dealt with this result from too many hours in the sun, I decided to take the plunge.

-There is nearly 2 years of research and study involved in this site.
+There are nearly 2 years of research and study involved in this site.

 Visiting with my Dermatologist and other members of our clan, comparing what we have learned.
 We have found that each Dermatologist has his or her own ideas about how we can help ourselves.